nicbou/nicolasbouliane.com/frontend/content/blog/death-by-ai.md

 It will get worse.
 Last week, Google has made two announcements: AI-generated answers will replace search results entirely, and they have ads in them.
 This is the future of the internet.
 No websites, just a chat box with ads.

 I don't know where All About Berlin fits in that future.

+---

+If you are in the same boat, do reach out.
+You are not going through this alone.

+This was also discussed on [LinkedIn](https://www.linkedin.com/posts/nicolasbouliane_ai-is-killing-all-about-berlin-when-you-activity-7463188286166138880-LSrq) and [Twitter](https://x.com/aboutberlin/status/2057423342496293243).